 Egypt accused Israel on Saturday (10 November) of trying to put obstacles in the way of Dr.

-Egypt accused Israel on Saturday (10 November) of trying to put obstacles in the way of Dr. Kissinger's six point Middle East plan.
+Background: Egypt accused Israel on Saturday (10 November) of trying to put obstacles in the way of Dr. Kissinger's six point Middle East plan.

 The charges were made as it was announced that any signing of the agreement would be postponed until Sunday.

 Egyptian officials were commenting on reports that the Israeli Government were seeking clarification of certain points in the plan.